jsatchell/snmp_rust_agent/README.md

 At present, there is a simplistic permissions model, and some real world applications will need more than that.
 Coming real soon.
 It may not be RFC view action model, as that seems complex, and the facility to dynamically change the permissions model remotely is not often implemented.
 Instead, some sort of compile time model seems more appropriate to the sort of boxes that run agents.

-The Engine ID is currently a constant in the source.
-It should be loaded from a configuration file.
+In this release the Engine ID is loaded from a configuration file.
+A sample configuration file is included at .snmp-agent.conf.

 There is no support for notifications so far.

 There is no explicit support for Module Compliance.

 ## Users and passwords
 There is a small python tool for generating a username and password file under tools/usekey.py.
-If you change the Engine ID in the agent source, you will need to make a matching change here.
+It picks the EngineID up from the configuration file.

 Changing passwords on the wire is not yet implemented, and would be a really good project.